moomoth-legacy/web3pay/README.md

 - **Requirement for a Crypto Wallet:** Clients need to have a cryptocurrency wallet and basic knowledge of the crypto space.
 - **Barrier to Entry:** The need for understanding and managing digital currencies can deter many potential clients.

-Web3Pay's crypto-to-crypto invoicing solution elegantly overcomes these barriers, making digital currency payments feasible and advantageous for freelancers, without the traditional hassles.
+Web3Pay's crypto-to-crypto & fiat-to-crypto invoicing solution elegantly overcomes these barriers, making digital currency payments feasible and advantageous for freelancers, without the traditional hassles.

 ## Powered by Thirdweb